 The Science Of Focus: Why Modern Life Drains Your Mental Clarity

-That includes working memory, selective attention, and goal management.
+This includes working memory, selective attention, and goal management—all coordinated by the brain’s ability to prioritize what matters.

 “You will never reach your destination if you stop and throw stones at every dog that barks.” — Winston Churchill